Idle Time

 Idle time represents the disparity between the time an asset is scheduled to run and how many actual productive hours have been spent.

 For example, in an 8-hour shift, an employee might track 7 hours and 20 minutes of productive work.
-This suggests that they had 40 minutes of idle time, assuming they accurately tracked everything on a time basis.
+This suggests that they had 40 minutes of idle time, assuming they accurately tracked everything.

-When we talk about machines, things get a bit more complicated because you have to differentiate between when a machine is just turned on and the actual productive work.
+When we talk about machines, things get a bit more complicated.
+You have to differentiate between when a machine is simply turned on, and the actual productive work.

 Let’s imagine that you have a machine that works for 16 hours.
-For this example, let’s say it needs 10 minutes to power up, 5 minutes to shut down, has one 30 minute break for cleaning, and is stopped for 15 minutes for a shift change.
+Let’s say it needs 10 minutes to power up, 5 minutes to shut down, has one 30 minute break for cleaning, and is stopped for 15 minutes for a shift change.

 In other words, the machine is supposed to do productive work for 15 hours or 900 minutes.

-- 10 minutes because a shift change took 25 instead of the usual 15 minutes
+• 10 additional minutes because a shift change took 25 instead of the usual 15 minutes

 This would all amount to 125 minutes of idle time.

 Would you need to reduce it to zero?
 Not necessarily.
-Maybe those 5 minutes every hour are also needed for machine operators to take necessary breaks or clean things up.
-That being said, you would definitely want to eliminate idle time caused by unplanned machine breakdowns.
+Maybe those 5 minutes every hour are also important for machine operators to take necessary breaks or clean things up.
+That being said, you would definitely want to eliminate any idle time caused by unplanned machine breakdowns.

 Work Order Ticketing System Templates